sandyclock/capacitor-kiosk/README.md

 </manifest>
 ```

+Please pay special attention to add "android.permission.QUERY_ALL_PACKAGES", which is required to identify correctly which package is the default launch (a.k.a.
+Home App).

 To has it working, user have to **set this application as launcher** (see below) and start it by pressing Home button or by restarting the device.